-The City of Mons, looking to breathe life by the addition of a convention centre, enlisted Jewish Museum architect: Daniel Libeskind.
-With a site located in proximity to the 17th Century Belfry Tower, a UNESCO Heritage Site – an opportunity to bridge the city’s heritage and its ambitions was ripe for the taking.
-And with a new train station by Santiago Calatrava also underway, the architectural ambience within the city is looking promising.
+The City of Mons, looking to breathe life into its urban landscape by adding a convention center, enlisted the Jewish Museum architect Daniel Libeskind.
+The site is located near the 17th-century Belfry Tower, a UNESCO Heritage Site, so an opportunity to bridge the city’s heritage and ambitions was ripe for the taking.
+With a new train station by Santiago Calatrava also underway, the city’s architectural ambiance is promising.

-Centre de Congrès à Mons is a 12 500 sqm tent of meeting of sorts.
-Equipped with a grand foyer, three state of the art auditoriums, a multi-functional hall, seminar rooms, office spaces, a restaurant, underground parking and a public roof terrace – the convention centre is set to be quite the destination for international summits.
-Unlike most buildings by Libeskind that feature jagged forms depicting emotional turbulence, the centre is composed of two sensuous curvilinear forms that intertwine to form a subdued modest building.
+Centre de Congrès à Mons is a 12,500 sqm tent for meetings.
+Equipped with a grand foyer, three state-of-the-art auditoriums, a multi-functional hall, seminar rooms, office spaces, a restaurant, underground parking, and a public roof terrace – the convention center is set to be the destination for international summits.
+Unlike most buildings by Libeskind that feature jagged forms depicting emotional turbulence, the centre comprises two sensuous curvilinear forms that intertwine to form a subdued modest building.

-The material palette and execution took centre stage in the façade design.
-The volume that sits at the top is wrapped with ribbon walls of curved champagne anodized aluminium.
+The material palette and execution took center stage in the façade design.
+The volume at the top is wrapped with curved champagne-anodized aluminum ribbon walls.
 It is this cladding plane that gains weightlessness and transparency to shoot free into the sky after collision with the volume that lies beneath it.
-The aluminium contrasts slightly with the vertical slats of unfinished Robinia wood of the underlying form to provide the perfect material counterpoint.
-It is this earthy tones and rustic kind of finishing that makes Centre de Congrès à Mons easy on the eye – a building that blends well with its surrounding.

 We used simple, yet dramatic, design gestures, local materials and a flexible program for this modest gem of a building.
 We hope the new center brings a fresh dynamic to this area of revitalization in Mons – Daniel Libeskind